RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations: RobustVLA

 To stabilize the reward, we apply $z$-score normalization with the mean and standard deviation maintained by an exponential moving average, with a decay factor of 0.9.
 Equipped with the UCB-selected uncertainty type $\omega^{i}_{*}$, the training objective against diverse input noise becomes:

 where $\lambda_{in}$ balances the $\pi_0$ loss and the input robustness term.
 Finally, to enhance local smoothness of VLAs, we add a $\ell_p$ bounded observation noise $\eta$ to maximize the flow matching loss of $\mathcal L_{in}^\tau$ computed via PGD \citep{madry2017towards}, which works well empirically.

-For \textbf{autoregressive VLAs}, we apply the perturbation to observations and then map to action tokens, the remaining procedure is unchanged.
+\textbf{Generalizing to Other VLAs.} For other diffusion-based VLAs, our method can be applied by changing the rectified flow matching loss directly.
+For autoregressive VLAs, we apply the perturbation to observations and then map to action tokens, the remaining procedure is unchanged.

 \textbf{Overall RobustVLA Loss.} Finally, we combine robustness to input and output perturbations with the $\pi_0$ objective.
 Let $\lambda_{\mathrm{in}}$ and $\lambda_{\mathrm{out}}$ be hyperparameters that weight the input- and output-robustness terms within $\mathcal{L}^{\tau}_{in}$ and $\mathcal{L}^{\tau}_{out}$, respectively.
 The overall training objective is: